CSahithya/ser594_23fc_project/project_proposal_revised.md

 _Research Objective 5_: To analyze if the model can be used to predict values for a smaller area as opposed to a state.

 **Intellectual Merit:**
 The project's intellectual strength resides in its capacity to produce information on the elements that contribute to criminal behavior and the model's capacity for accurate prediction.
 I want to find hidden patterns and linkages that support efforts to avoid crime by fusing historical crime data with socioeconomic factors.
 Reducing crime rates and enhancing community safety and well-being can both benefit from the capacity *to identify what factors effect the crime in what proportion*.
-I want

 **Data Sourcing:**
 To conduct this research, I will collect crime data, socioeconomic data, such as income levels, education levels, and unemployment rates, from authoritative sources like data.gov or statista.com or other official sites.
 The datasets used are: